 - Hereditary (usually autosomal dominant) or sporadic

-Diagnosis is usually assumed in patients based on the presentatation and a family history of benign hematuria.
-Renal biopsy is reserved for cases in which signs of progression (e.g., proteinuria, hyperkalemia) occur or if the family history is unclear.
+Diagnosis is typically based on clinical presentation and a family history of benign hematuria.
+Renal biopsy is reserved for patients with signs of progressive disease (e.g., proteinuria, hyperkalemia) and unclear family history.